mr-tolmach/raf/README.md

 # Why not just use the libphonenumber?

 There are several reasons for this:
 * The regexs from libphonenumber cannot be used as is due to errors inside them.
-For example, [the problem with the phone number with premium rates in Belarus has not yet been fixed](https://issuetracker.google.com/issues/227765488).
+For example, [the problem with the premium rate phone numbers in Belarus has not yet been fixed](https://issuetracker.google.com/issues/227765488).
 * The libphonenumber doesn't provide an API for generating valid phone numbers by default.
 Using [getExampleNumber](https://github.com/google/libphonenumber/blob/99a44a6ab50ccbd7654de6b6c803bd81977e9e99/java/libphonenumber/src/com/google/i18n/phonenumbers/PhoneNumberUtil.java#L2016), you can only get one example for each type of phone number in each region.

 # Ok, fine, how to use it?